dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   * Delaying implementing **Lighting** yet again.
   * Currently I am loading fonts, creating a texture atlas, and rendering the text all inside ``text.h`` using the ``Text`` class.
 This is not optimal as it means each text instance has its own texture atlas, even though multiple instances may share the same font and thus could share the same texture atlas.
 A better design would be to have a ``Font`` class which handles loading the font and creating a texture atlas for it, a ``FontManager`` class (only one instance needed) which manages all the fonts created and could act as the interface, and a ``TextRenderer`` class (also only one instance needed) which can take the ``FontManager`` class as an input and act as an interface but for rendering text and texture atlases.
+  * You may notice I also added a ``padding`` term, which simply leaves a 1px gap between the glyphs in the texture atlas, which fixed the issue of the characters in the text being rendered with some artefacts.

     <details><summary> font.cpp and font.h </summary>